nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 [comment]: # (@@author A0162011A)
 ### 3.10.
 Add a Tag to a Task : `tag`

-For when you want to differentiate your tasks by categories.<br>
+You may want to differentiate your tasks by categories.<br>
-Adds a tag or multiple tags to an existing task. <br>
+`tag` allows you to add a tag or multiple tags to an existing task. <br>
 Format: `tag INDEX TAG...`

 > * If the tag already exists, the command will notify you and do nothing.